HuiyingZz/NDDPlus/NDD+.md

 - **The Earthshaker**

 12 Mining Speed.
-13 ticks (0.65s) / (with *Haste* 1 Potion Effect) 11 ticks (0.55s) to break a spawner.
+13 ticks (0.65s) / (with *Haste* 1 Potion Effect:) 11 ticks (0.55s) to break a spawner.

 Gives you better Damage Reduction and Knockback Resistance which both really helps a lot when breaking spawners.

-Recommend to use it with *Haste*.

-- **Dionaeas Graft**

-11 Mining Speed.
-14 ticks (0.7s) / 12 ticks (0.6s) to break a spawner.

-Budget EShaker which has no defence stats and a bit lesser healing but do be cheap enough.

-*Eruption* can trigger *Sapper*, yes, but in actual scenario teammates is not that close to each other usually.

-Recommend to use it with *Haste* (to get lesser hit while breaking spawners).
+Hightly recommend to use it with *Haste* potion.

 - **Ocean's Bounty**

 16 Mining Speed.
 10 ticks (0.5s) / 8 ticks (0.4s) to break a spawner.

-Not recommond unless using it with either *Haste* or *Regen* (to get other consistance healing source) potion.
+Recommond to use it with *Haste* potion to get less hit.

 - **Shattershrine**

 The same Mining stats as above.

-*Adrenaline* speed ups the clear stage a lot.
+*Adrenaline* speed ups the clear stage a viable bit and the knockback from *Eruption* sometimes helps you get less hit.

-The same survivability as Ocean's Bounty.
+The same as Ocean's Bounty.

 - **Boreas Mattock**

 23 Mining Speed.
 7 ticks (0.35s) / 6 ticks (0.3s) to break a spawner.

 It's fast enough to called **game chaging**.
 Mobs can never catch you even you get slow'd.
-Only things could hit you while running are mobs just spawned or magic skill.
+Only things could hit you while running are mobs just spawned on your face or ranged attack.

-The same survivability as Ocean's Bounty.

 *Curse Of Corruption* has been consumed.